 Frequently Asked Questions

-Dyson fans like the one on our list don’t actually condition the air to be colder.
-But they do lower your internal temperature which is a more effective means of keeping cool.
+Dyson fans like the one on our list aren’t actually cold air fans.
+But they do circulate air to lower your internal temperature which is an effective means of keeping cool.
 Dysons cool fans come in many varieties.

-How can I make my fan blow cold air?
+How to make a fan blow cold air?

-Does putting a wet towel over a fan make it cooler?
+Does putting a wet towel over a Cold fan make it cooler?

-This is another trick you can use to condition the air but you may risk shorting the circuits in your fan and the effects don’t last very long.
+This is another trick you can use to cool the air but you may risk shorting the circuits in your fan and the effects don’t last very long.
 It is better to invest in an ac cooling fan or portable cooler fans, rather than a simple air fan.

-We tested all the fans on our list and found them to be suitable alternatives to air conditioning units.
+We tested every cold air fan on our list, and found them to be suitable alternatives to air conditioning units.
 They provided an ample amount of cool air to rooms up to 400 square feet, which makes them the best cooling fan for bedrooms, nurseries, and anywhere in your home.
 They are a great way to save money and beat the heat so check them out soon!
 For more information on the best fans for cooling an apartment or the best fans 2020 has to offer, make sure to check out some of our other reviews below.